finale-lua/lua-scripts/docs/rgp-lua/tinyxml2.md

 ```

 - Similarly `XMLPrinter` defines `XMLPrinter::ClearBuffer` as a close function with Lua 5.4.
-- The Lua constructors for `XMLDocument` and `XMLPrinter` are only available for the default values.
+- The Lua constructors for `XMLDocument` and `XMLPrinter` accept a variable number of parameters with default values the same as documented for C++.

 C++